Chiderafrankie/Chiderafrankie/README.md

 ### ⚡ About Me

-💻 I'm Frankie Chidera, a curious and committed Frontend Developer in progress
-📝 I simplify web concepts through technical writing
+💻 I'm Frankie Chidera, a curious and committed Frontend Developer 📝 I simplify web concepts through technical writing
-🧠 I love breaking down what I learn so beginners like me never feel lost
+🧠 I love breaking down what I learn
 📚 I believe if I'm not coding, I'm reading,  building something that stretches my mind or a sound engineer.

----

-### 🌱 Currently Learning
-- JavaScript fundamentals (deep diving into logic and problem-solving)
-- React (reusable components, hooks, and dynamic UIs)
-- Open Source contribution (Git, GitHub, pull requests, documentation)

 ---

 ### 🛠️ What I’m Working On